To help your child practice ordering numbers to 100.

 What to do:

-- The cards are placed faced down in a pile between the players.
+Place the cards in a pile face down between the players.

 For example 5 and 2 can be arranged as 52 or 25.